jacksleight/statamic-bard-texstyle/docs/attributes.md

 ---
-title: Attributes Panel
+title: Attributes
-order: 5
+order: 50
 ---

-# Attributes Panel (Pro)
+# Attributes (Pro)

-The attributes panel allows you to edit the underlying node/mark attribute values.
+The attributes feature allows you to edit the underlying node/mark attribute values through a customisable panel.
 This is useful for adding things like heading IDs, code block languages, or any other standard HTML or custom attributes.

 [TOC]

 ---

-## Define Your Attributes
+## Defining Attributes

 To get started open `config/statamic/bard_texstyle.php` and add the attributes you want to edit.
 This isn't just limited to built-in attributes, you can add your own rendered or non-rendered attributes as well: